cognitedata/reveal/apps/platypus-cdf-cli/README.md

 Our aim is to make it easier for application developer to develop app by reducing cost, friction and learning curve for them.
 Codename Platypus will help us achieve the same.

+`NOTE: This package is Alpha version is under active development.
+Use it on your own risk!`

 # Install

 ```